Difference Between Beam and Girder

 Beam vs Girder

-A beam is a major component of a mechanical frame system that is specifically intended to support dispersed loads such as two walls or roof structures as well as rooftop additional room-tops.
+A beam is a major component of a mechanical frame system that is specifically intended to support dispersed loads such as two walls or roof structures as well as additional rooftop room-tops.

-Girders, as opposed to beams, are designed to support enormous tension forces such as pillars or beam reactions, and their load carrying capacity is significantly greater than that of beams.
+Girders, as opposed to beams, are designed to support enormous tension forces such as pillars or beam reactions, and their load-carrying capacity is significantly greater than that of beams.

 Comparison Table